hvpatel96/bime535Primer/3-cds.md

 Rehr, C. A., Wong, A., Seger, D. L., & Bates, D. W. (2018).
 Determining Inappropriate Medication Alerts from "Inaccurate Warning" Overrides in the Intensive Care Unit.
 Applied clinical informatics, 9(2), 268–274. doi:10.1055/s-0038-1642608

 Adapted from Burkhardt, Hannah.
 (2018) Machine Learning and Biomedical Informatics.
 BIME 530.

-# Additional questions:
-What is Clinical Decision Support?
-What are some current implementations of CDS?
-What successes and failures have current implementations seen?
-What are the important issues, benefits, and lessons learned?
-What are the challenges related to socio-cultural factors?